 Some varieties of mold, such as toxic black mold, contributes to a range of troubling physical and neurological conditions.
 Mold exposure has been implicated in cases of chronic anxiety and depression.
 For example, and it’s a notorious cause of “brain fog” (episodes of inexplicable cognitive impairment and reduce memory function).
 “Black mold sickness,” as it is sometimes called, leads to chronic fatigue and joint pain.
 It has even been suggested that habitual mold exposure may be a factor in the development of chronic fatigue syndrome and fibromyalgia, though a direct cause and effect relationship has not yet been established.

 Clearly, mold is much more than a smelly, unattractive organic pest that sometimes leads to substantial property damage (though it is certainly also adept at destabilizing built structures).
 Mold exposure can cause significant health problems, both acute and chronic in nature.
 If you believe that your home may be infested with mold, call IndoorDoctor to schedule an inspection as soon as possible.
-Only a professional who is trained in mold remediation can properly mitigate the threat mold poses to you and your family.
+Only a professional who is trained in mold remediation can properly mitigate the threat mold poses to you.

 Health Check: how does household mould affect your health?
 The Conversation, 2015. http://theconversation.com/health-check-how-does-household-mould-affect-your-health-48341